 Huntingtree's EAL Provision

-Pupils with EAL will face various difficulties throughout their academic life.
+Pupils with EAL may face various challenges throughout their academic life.
 Pupils’ aptitude for English will vary, but many will face barriers to learning, accessing the curriculum, and reaching their full potential.
 Pupils with EAL must learn in and through another language.
 In addition, they may come from different cultural backgrounds to their peers and face different expectations of language, education and learning.

 A child is not regarded to have SEN solely because their home language is different from the language in which they are taught at school.